ChinmayRPatel/Portfolio-Website/README.md

-Hi, This is the Personal Portfolio site for Hemant Joshi, built with Bootstrap and a lot of love
+Hi, This is the Personal Portfolio site for Chinmay Patel, built with Bootstrap and a lot of love

 DEMO: https://sleepy-engelbart-41ce4b.netlify.app/